Are you interested in contributing to or learning more about our research?

 Correlates of Physical Activity in Persons with Multiple Sclerosis and Generalized Anxiety Disorder (CorrPA)

 Elevated anxiety symptoms indicative of generalized anxiety disorder (GAD) are common, yet understudied, in persons with multiple sclerosis (MS).
-Physical activity may be beneficial lifestyle approach to manage anxiety symptoms and this remote survey study will examine factors that influence physical activity participation in persons with MS and GAD.
-Interested participants will complete a battery of 20 online surveys.
-Participants can complete the surveys on any device and take breaks as needed.
+Physical activity may be beneficial lifestyle approach to manage anxiety symptoms and this remote survey study examined factors that influence physical activity participation in persons with MS and GAD.
 The results of this study will inform the development of physical activity interventions to treat anxiety symptoms in persons with MS and GAD.
-We are looking for volunteers who meet the following criteria: